Equal Rights Amendment

 The Equal Rights Amendment, more appropriately called the “Erosion of Rights Amendment,” would diminish the hard-earned rights and protections of women and could eliminate conscience rights and religious liberty of all Minnesotans.

-The 2024 language goes beyond attempting to protect “sex” as a class, but rather would protect people based on their “gender identity or expression.”
+The 2026 bill language goes beyond attempting to protect “sex” as a class, but rather would protect people based on their “gender identity or expression.”
 This would undo years of hard-fought women’s rights victories, and if passed by legislators, would be sent to Minnesota voters during a general election.

 Help us stop this legislation in its tracks and instead protect women, girls, and our religious liberty!